THE ROUTE:

 Race-Finish Information

 We will have fires, seating, food, drinks, and fun at the finish line.
 The parking lot is an additional 2.8 miles (mostly downhill) ski out to the Crystal Springs parking lot where you will have arranged your own transportation.
-The good news is that we intend for the lodge to be fully open this year which means that you are able to make reservations to stay the evening, enjoy a proper dinner and experience all that Meany Lodge has to offer including more rope tow skiing on Sunday!
-Racers need to make a reservation only if they plan to stay overnight at the lodge, while all supporting friends/family need to make a reservation to visit the lodge be it for day-use or overnight.
+The lodge will be open for day use and overnight reservations.
+We encourage you to stay overnight, enjoy a proper dinner and experience all that Meany Lodge has to offer including more rope tow skiing on Sunday!
+Racers need to make a reservation only if they plan to stay overnight at the lodge.
+All supporting friends/family need to make a reservation to visit the lodge for either day-use or overnight use.
 Register using the links here for day-use guests & fans, overnight guests & fans, and overnight racers.

 You are responsible for arranging your own vehicle transportation before, during, and after the race.
 This includes your transportation home from the Crystal Springs parking lot near the finish.
 You must have appropriate parking passes to park at Crystal Springs.
 See this link sno-park for permit info and note that you need the Groomed Trails sticker if you are going the parking-season-pass route.